-It was pouring rain, which was excuse enough to take shelter under the awning of a large open-air restaurant even though he wasn’t a customer.
+It was pouring rain, which formed a decent enough excuse to take shelter under the awning of a large open-air restaurant even though he didn’t plan on buying anything.
 Well, Saitou was here; Sano could just pretend he had business with him.

 Today it was Saitou’s smoking, and its interesting prolificacy, on which his mind fixed.
-He was noticing now concretely, which before he had never been overtly conscious of but must have seen, that Saitou seemed to linger over the withdrawing of each new cigarette, the setting it to his lips, the striking of the match… and that once these tasks were accomplished, the object’s purpose seemed fulfilled… that he rarely finished them before tossing them away.
+He noticed now concretely, which before he had never been overtly conscious of but must have seen, that Saitou lingered over the withdrawing of each new cigarette, the setting it to his lips, the striking of the match… and that once these tasks were accomplished, the object’s purpose was evidently fulfilled… that he rarely finished them before tossing them away.
 This behavior puzzled Sano, especially given that each new cigarette followed the half-spent last with such unflagging consistency.

-It didn’t take long for Saitou to notice that Sano was staring at him and paying minute attention to the smoking process.
+It didn’t take long for Saitou to notice Sano paying minute attention to the smoking process.
 Perhaps mistaking the purpose of this stare, Saitou silently offered him one.

 Bastard probably thinks I’ve never smoked before, Sano reflected, though more wry than annoyed, and just wants to watch me choke.
 This theory was corroborated when Saitou, instead of offering to light it for him, merely handed him the matches.